Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 However, when you do get through, it’s important that you ask your loved one about his or her drinking routine.
-This is pertinent information that will give you inside into why exactly he or she drinks—what causes him or her to pick up a bottle and how long those sorts of incidents last (this is likely to be based on the extremity of the incident).
+This is pertinent information that will give you insight into why exactly he or she drinks—what causes him or her to pick up a bottle and how long those sorts of incidents last (this is likely to be based on the extremity of the incident).
 In addition, it’s just as important that you are observant of your loved one’s actions surrounding alcohol when you go out together.
-If you think you or your loved one has an issue with alcohol, call our helpline today at 1-888-716-9806 and learn more about choosing the right rehab options for this particular addiction.

 Once you have a better understanding of what your friend or family member is going through, you will have a better idea of why he or she reacts to alcohol the way he or she does, and you’ll also feel more confident about confiding in another mutual friend or relative about the situation at hand.